-2.7.
-Provides accurate and clear information and advice to people receiving care and colleagues
+- 2.7.
+Provides accurate and clear information and advice to people receiving care and colleagues - 2.8.

-- 2.8.
 Instils confidence in others through communication style - 2.9.
-Effectively builds rapport; considers the differences of doing this irrespective of the environment; asks open questions and facilitates a two-way dialogue - 2.10.
-Breaks down complex information in a way that can be easily understood by others - 2.11.
-Actively listens to others; is focussed and attentive to what they have to say - 2.12.
-Exhibits suitable levels of confidence and assertiveness when communicating; able to influence appropriately - 2.13.
-Ensures that they have the relevant information before communicating - 2.14.
+Effectively builds rapport; considers the differences of doing this irrespective of

+2.10.
+Breaks down complex information in a way that can be easily understood by others

+2.11.
+Actively listens to others; is focussed and attentive to what they have to say

+2.12..
+Exhibits suitable levels of confidence and assertiveness when communicating; able to influence appropriately

+2.13.
+Ensures that they have the relevant information before communicating

+2.14.
 Considers the individual needs of the person when communicating, being mindful of the impact of differing backgrounds and circumstances